openshift/oadp-operator/docs/upgrade_1-2_to_1-3.md

 ### Create new backup

-If you are using DataMover, you need to create backup before upgrade, because they 1.2 DataMover backups will not work after upgrade.
+If you are using DataMover, you need to create new backups before upgrade, because the 1.2 DataMover backups will not work after upgrade.
 We suggest to create Restic backups.

 ### Copy old DPA